gvwilson/sensibleadventures/nardica/nardica.md

 she'd be up on deck doing something useful before he stumbled out into the light looking for something or someone to yell at.

-She tucked her nature book under the cot's foam slab mattress, dragged her fingers through her unwashed hair, and undogged the door to the storage locker that had been her cabin for the past eight years.
+She tucked her nature book into the slit she had cut in the cot's foam mattress to keep it safe, dragged her fingers through her unwashed hair, and undogged the door to the storage locker that had been her cabin for the past eight years.
-As she climbed out of the hold onto the *Guinevere*'s deck, the sights and sounds and smells of Halley harbor crashed down on her like the waves in her nightmare.
+As she climbed out of the hold onto the deck of the *Guinevere*, the sights and sounds and smells of Halley harbor splashed over her like the waves in her nightmare.

 She stopped for a moment to let her eyes adjust to the light.
-To seaward lay the broken hulk of the carrier that had driven itself aground a century before to create a seawall.
+To seaward lay the broken hulk of the carrier that had driven itself aground a century before to create a seawall for the town's harbor.
 Dozens of ships and boats bobbed gently up and down in its lee.
 Some were as old as the carrier, patched and re-patched over the years to stay seaworthy.
 Others were newly built,
-Aussie foam steel with motors like the *Guinevere* or Zillion bamboo with bright kite sails furled around triple masts.
+Aussie foam steel like the *Guinevere* or Zillion bamboo with bright kite sails furled around triple masts.
 Gulls wheeled overhead in their endless search for scraps, complaining to one another about how cold the Antarctic summer was.